 Presenting Organization: Phoenix Center for the Arts

-Supported By: Arizona Community Foundation, City of Phoenix Parks & Recreation, Arizona Humanities, Home Depot, Hensley Beverage Company, Lou & Evelyn Grubb, Phoenix New Times, Arizona Commission on the Arts, Schuster Printing, Radio Phoenix, S&M Moving Systems, SRP, Yelp
+Supported By: Arizona Community Foundation, Lou & Evelyn Grubb, APS, City of Phoenix Parks & Recreation, Arizona Humanities, Whole Foods, Hensley Beverage Company, Total Sounds Productions, SRP, Cutco, US Bank, Phoenix New Times, Arizona Commission on the Arts, Schuster Printing, Radio Phoenix, S&M Moving Systems, and Bear Essential News.

-Event Highlights: Three days of live arts and humanities programming – 80 performances/presentations + 80 arts and cultural exhibitors!
-Plus a hands-on community mural, food trucks, flash performances, a beer & wine garden, a Family Zone play area and more!
+Event Highlights: Three days of live arts and entertainment, plus over 125 arts and cultural exhibitors, a hands-on community mural, food trucks, a beer & wine garden, a Family Zone play area and more!

-Phoenix Arts & Culture Guidebook: This take-home guide to all things arts & culture in Phoenix will feature information on the participating arts and cultural organizations.
+Phoenix Arts & Culture Directory: This take-home guide to all things arts & culture in Phoenix will feature information on the participating arts and cultural organizations.
 5,000 will be handed out at the festival…for free!

 Information: firstname.lastname@example.org or 602-254-3100